IanBotashev/messenger/README.md

     # Database currently is SQLite3.
     [session.database]
-        db = "persistent/messenger.db"  # Name of the database file to use.
-If it doesn't exist, one will be created. allow_user_creation = true  # Allows anonymous connections to create accounts. max_shown_messages = 100  # Max amount of messages in the catalog to be sent to a client. message_character_limit = 200  # The maximum length of a message that can be posted by a client.
+        allow_user_creation = true  # Allows anonymous connections to create accounts. max_shown_messages = 100  # Max amount of messages in the catalog to be sent to a client. message_character_limit = 200  # The maximum length of a message that can be posted by a client.